Rohitn-2312/Dashboard/README.md

 3. **Responsive Design**: The dashboard is designed to be fully responsive, with specific layouts for different screen sizes, including mobile.

-4. **State Management**: The Context API is used for efficient state management, handling the addition, deletion, and updating of widgets across the application.

-5. **User Experience**: Includes features like a cancel option and a cross icon to close the sidebar without disrupting the user experience.
+4. **User Experience**: Includes features like a cancel option and a cross icon to close the sidebar without disrupting the user experience.

 ## Getting Started